polars.DataFrame.drop_nulls#

 └─────┴─────┴─────┘

-Below are some example snippets that show how you could drop null values based on other conditions
+Below are some additional examples that show how to drop null values based on other conditions.

 >>> df = pl.DataFrame(